-- 1. Patient identification information patient name or ID number must be shown on each page or electronic file - 2.
-Personal/biographical data age, sex, address, employer, home and work telephone numbers, and marital status - 3.
-Date and corroboration dated and identified by the author - 4.
-Legibility if someone other than the author judges it illegible, a second reviewer must evaluate it - 5.
-Allergies must note prominently: - Medication allergies - Adverse reactions - No known allergies (NKA) - 6.
-Past medical history for patients seen three or more times.
-Include serious accidents, operations, illnesses and prenatal care of mother and birth for children - 7.
-Immunizations a complete immunization record for pediatric members age 20 and younger with vaccines and dates of administration
+- Patient identification information patient name or ID number must be shown on each page or electronic file - Personal/biographical data age, sex, address, employer, home and work telephone numbers, and marital status - Date and corroboration dated and identified by the author - Legibility if someone other than the author judges it illegible, a second reviewer must evaluate it

-- 8. Diagnostic information - 9.
-Significant illnesses and chronic and recurrent medical conditions are indicated in the problem list on all member medical records - 10.
-Report contributory and/or chronic conditions if they are monitored, evaluated, addressed or treated at the visit and impact the care. - 11.
-All diagnoses reported on the claim should be fully documented in the medical record, and each diagnosis noted in the medical record should be reported in the claim corresponding to that encounter. - 12.
-Medical information including medication and instruction to patient - 13.
-Identification of current problems - Serious illnesses - Medical and behavioral conditions - Health maintenance concerns - 14.
-Instructions including evidence the patient was provided basic teaching and instruction for physical or behavioral health condition - 15.
-Smoking/alcohol/substance abuse notation required for patients age 12 and older and seen three or more times - 16.
-Consultations, referrals and specialist reports consultation, lab and X-ray reports must have the ordering physician's initials or other documentation signifying review; any consultation or abnormal lab and imaging study results must have an explicit notation - 17.
-Emergencies all emergency care and hospital discharge summaries for all admissions must be noted - 18.
-Hospital discharge summaries must be included for all admissions while enrolled and prior admissions when appropriate - 19.
-Advance Directive must document whether the patient has executed an Advance Directive such as a Living Will or Durable Power Of Attorney
+- Allergies must note prominently: - Medication allergies - Adverse reactions - No known allergies (NKA) - Past medical history for patients seen three or more times.
+Include serious accidents, operations, illnesses and prenatal care of mother and birth for children - Immunizations a complete immunization record for pediatric members aged 20 and younger with vaccines and dates of administration - Diagnostic information - Significant illnesses and chronic and recurrent medical conditions are indicated in the problem list on all member medical records - Report contributory and/or chronic conditions if they are monitored, evaluated, addressed, or treated at the visit and impact the care. - All diagnoses reported on the claim should be fully documented in the medical record, and each diagnosis noted in the medical record should be reported in the claim corresponding to that encounter. - Medical information including medication and instruction to patient - Identification of current problems: - Serious illnesses - Medical and behavioral conditions - Health maintenance concerns - Instructions including evidence the patient was provided basic teaching and instruction for physical or behavioral health condition - Smoking/alcohol/substance use notation required for patients aged 12 and older and seen three or more times - Consultations, referrals, and specialist reports consultation, lab and X-ray reports must have the ordering physician's initials or other documentation signifying review; any consultation or abnormal lab and imaging study results must have an explicit notation - Emergencies all emergency care and hospital discharge summaries for all admissions must be noted - Hospital discharge summaries must be included for all admissions while enrolled and prior admissions when appropriate - Advance Directive must document whether the patient has executed an Advance Directive such as a Living Will or Durable Power of Attorney